jasonsbeer/Amiga-N2630/AssemblyNotes.md

 Discussion of CPLD programming is not in the scope of this document, but many resources are available on the internet.
 I recommend a Xilinx (real or generic) programming dongle.

 ## Programming the ROMs
 Most cheap EPROM programmers will handle the 27C256 EPROMs of the N2630.
 A popular one is the TL866II, but there are other options.
 There are a lot of these in the community.
 Someone may be able to assist if you do not wish to purchase a programmer.
 The EPROMs are programmed independently of the N2630.
-The ROMs can be found [here](/ROM/).
+Instructions for programming the ROMs can be found [here](/ROMs.md).

 ## Mounting Brackets
-There are mounting brackets for the A2000 EATX and Commodore Amiga 2000.
+There are mounting brackets for the Amiga A2000 EATX and Commodore Amiga 2000.
 The bracket matching your setup can be 3D printed and used for a clean installation.
 The files are found [here](/Bracket).

 ## Troubleshooting
 1) Make sure you have the newest firmware logic installed.